Quickbooks Plug-In Offers Quick Integration with FileMaker Pro.

 For my example of modified scripts, I used one FileMaker Pro database with the following table listings.

 • Interface – All global data for generating XML coding pasted or posted to QuickBooks.

 • Contacts – One file containing customers and vendors.

 • Transaction – Check header data, to include check number, check date, check amount, Vendor (Pay to the order of), and memo.

-• TransactionDtl – Detailed lines showing item included on the check.
+• TransactionDtl – Detailed lines showing items included on the check.